Seahawks coach Pete Carroll says offensive line ‘the most solid we have been in some time’

 Fant seems a lock, with his experience now on the right side making him capable of being a swing tackle (able to back up both spots) on game day.
 That played a factor in moving him to the right side.

-Jordan Roos continues to work most consistently when D.J.
-Fluker gets time off at right guard, which indicates that, for now, he’s the next guard up.
+Jordan Roos continues to work most consistently when Fluker gets time off at right guard, which indicates that, for now, he’s the next guard up.

 Monday, Rees Odhiambo missed practice with an illness, so Joey Hunt — a backup center who has usually played only that spot — got a lot of work at right guard as well.

 Veteran J.R.
-Sweezy was re-signed the first week of camp to compete with Fluker on the right side.
-But he suffered a high ankle sprain and has yet to take a snap in team drills.
-When he returns, he will likely also be used on the left side, and at this point, since he won’t be a starter, he needs to show he can back up on both sides.
+Sweezy was re-signed the first week of camp to compete with Fluker on the right side, but he suffered a high ankle sprain and has yet to take a snap in team drills.
+When he returns, he likely also will be used on the left side, and at this point, because he won’t be a starter, he needs to show he can back up on both sides.

 Isaiah Battle and Willie Beavers have worked consistently with the twos, Battle mostly at right tackle, but also some on the left side, and Beavers can play both guard and tackle.

-The Seahawks are also considering keeping rookie Jamarco Jones on the 53-man roster despite his recent ankle surgery — if only to keep the option of putting him on Injured Reserve later so he could return later in the season.
+The Seahawks also are considering keeping rookie Jamarco Jones on the 53-man roster despite his recent ankle surgery — if only to keep the option of putting him on Injured Reserve later so he could return later in the season.
 (Players placed on IR in the preseason have to sit out the year).

 But lineup questions, for now, appear over when it comes to the starting five.